-Devil Facial Tumour Disease is rife at present and is another reason for keeping them in captivity.
+Tasmanian devils are subject to a variety of cancers, but by far the worst one is the Devil Facial Tumour Disease.
 DFTD causes facial lesions which increase in size until the Tasmanian devil can no longer eat, and becomes susceptible to infections.
 DFTD has killed more than 90% of adults in high density areas and 45% of adults in medium to low density areas.
 At present, no Devils are being taken into captivity with existing captive animals in the hope that the current captive ones will be kept safe from the spread of this disease.
 The disease spreads through biting - and this is very common in Devils as they are natural fighters, battling tooth and claw for every morsel of food.
 Only the western third of Tasmania is currently free of the disease.
 60% of the state is affected.

 Currently there is no cure for the disease, and scientists estimate that unless the disease can be stopped in some way, Tasmanian Devils will be extinct within two decades.
 The Devils seem to be particularly vulnerable to this because of their genetic makeup: they have particularly low levels of genetic diversity and a chromosomal mutation which is unique among carnivorous mammals.
 It is hoped that, by studying this genetic makeup, scientists will be able to develop a vaccine and/or cure.